-There are so many times in your life when you may need to learn how to live frugally on one income.
-This could be at the time of a job loss, or an illness/injury, or it could just be because you want to stay home with your kids.
+There are so many times in your life when you may need to learn how to live more frugally on a single income.
+You could have lost a job, had an unexpected illness or injury, or just want to stay at home with your kids.

 Have a Budget in Place

 If there is only one section that you actually implement from this article, I really hope it’s this one.
 Budgeting is the single most important thing I’ve ever done for my finances and hundreds of my readers will say the same.

 Having a well organized and frugal budget is an amazing way for you to learn how to live frugally on one income.
 If you’re going from a double income family to a single income family, it’s going to be a hard transition.
 And honestly, it will be even harder without a budget.